September 1, 2017 - December 1, 2017

 Yes.
 We must have documentation of your permanent physical disability to determine if you are eligible for a CAF grant.
 This letter can be written by one of the following medical professionals: a physician, physician’s assistant, nurse practitioner, physical therapist, occupational therapist, or prosthetist.
-Because we only offer grants to individuals with permanent physical disabilities, you are welcome to provide a medical letter of reference that was not written within the past year.
+Because we only offer grants to permanently physically disabled individuals, you are welcome to provide a medical letter of reference that was not written within the past year.

 This letter of reference from a coach, teammate, co-worker, employer, etc., should explain why you should receive a grant from CAF.
 It should be reflective of your character, your participation in sport, and how a CAF grant will help you reach your goals.
 The letter should reflect your accomplishments in 2017.

-Share your personal story of overcoming adversity and how sport and athletics contribute to your life.
-What are your dreams and goals in sport?
+Share your personal story of how sport and athletics contribute to your life.
+What are your dreams and goals in athletics?
 What are you doing to achieve them?
 Include the ways in which you mentor others, how you give back to your community, and how you contribute to the advancement of adaptive sport.